-Photoshop is great tool for graphics design, especially digital graphics that only are displayed on screens, in addition to its namesake tasks of tweaking photographs.
+Photoshop is a great tool for graphic design, especially digital graphics that only are displayed on screen, in addition to its namesake tasks of tweaking photographs.
 But that's not all it's good for.
-With proper knowledge and thinking, one can use Photoshop to create stunning print designs as well.
+With proper knowledge and thinking, you can use Photoshop to create stunning print designs as well.

-This tutorial will take you through the basic steps of creating the eye-catching flyer seen above that can be printed right away in print-shop-ready CMYK colors directly from Photoshop.
+This tutorial will take you through the basic steps of creating the eye-catching flyer seen above, which can be printed right away in print-shop-ready CMYK colors, directly from Photoshop.
 You can follow this tutorial to make this exact flyer, or tweak the steps with the content and colors you want to get the flyer style you'd like using the same methods.

 Otherwise, this tutorial will show you a professional workflow.
 Let's get started!

-This tutorial also uses the Proxima Nova Font Family, which comes with a Typekit or an Adobe Creative Cloud subscription.
+This tutorial also uses the Proxima Nova Font Family, which comes with an Adobe Creative Cloud subscription.
 You can sync that font to your computer and use it with this tutorial, or use another similar typeface of your own.

 First, set up a document with the correct size and settings for print.
-Create a new document in Photoshop, and set its dimensions to 216x154 mm.
-These dimensions represent A5 paper size with 3 mm bleed added to each edge.
-Since we are going to create artwork for print, set Color Mode to CMYK and Resolution to 300 Pixels/Inch.
+Create a new document in Photoshop, and set its dimensions to 216 x 154 mm.
+These dimensions represent A5 paper size with a 3 mm bleed added to each edge.
+Since we are going to create artwork for print, set the Color Mode to CMYK and Resolution to 300 Pixels/Inch.

 Create new guides that will represent the bleed area.
-Illustrator and InDesign have this function built-in, but in Photoshop, we have to create it ourselves.
+Illustrator and InDesign have this function built in, but in Photoshop, we have to create it ourselves.
 Use the Move Tool (V) and the Shift key to create a horizontal guide by dragging the cursor from the top ruler.
-Make sure that the guide is located 3 mm on the Y-axis.
+Make sure that the guide is located 3 mm along on the Y-axis.

 Repeat the same process to create guides along each edge of the document.
 Make sure that each guide is inset 3 mm from its corresponding edge.

-Press Shift-Cmd-N to create a new Layer.
+Press Shift-Command-N to create a new Layer.
 Fill it with White as the Foreground Color (Alt-Backspace).
 Make sure that you have the CMYK Sliders turned on so you're using print colors.